-Additionally, we have performed the following substantive procedures:
+Additionally, we have performed, mainly, the following substantive audit procedures:

-- Tests of details directed to evaluate the quality and completeness of technical and project management information on the projects developed by the venture capital entities which the Group is investing in, as well as the use given to this information by management. - Tests of details on the reliability of this information, as well as of the arithmetic calculation performed by management to measure the fair value of the venture capital entities. - Analytical procedures to test the consistency of the valuation of these investments with the profitability of the entities and the general trends of the markets in which they operate.
+- Tests of details to assess the quality and completeness of the technical and management accounting information on the projects developed by the venture capital entities in which the Group invests, and on the treatment given to it by the Institute's management. - Tests of details on the reliability of this information, as well as on the arithmetic calculation performed by management to measure the fair value of the venture capital entities. - Analytical procedures to test the consistency of the valuation of these investments with the profitability of the entities and the general trends of the markets in which they operate.